mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 sed -i 's|self.sidePage.add_widget(page)||g' /usr/share/cinnamon/cinnamon-settings/modules/cs_panel.py <br>
 <br>
 <br>
-------------This grep function deals with locating text in files and finding the line number and putting into variable so sed can remove that line by number------------<br>
+------------This grep locates text in files to get a line number into variable so sed can remove that line number------------<br>
 NOTE: This is a function between "if and fi" so those and all lines between must be pasted into the terminal together.<br>
 if grep -q "(items.indexOf(this.context_menu_item_remove) == -1)" /usr/share/cinnamon/js/ui/applet.js;then <br>
 ln7=$(grep -n "(items.indexOf(this.context_menu_item_remove) == -1)" /usr/share/cinnamon/js/ui/applet.js | cut -d : -f 1) <br>